-- (I) before delegating any of its functions in relation to the Scheme or the Retirement Fund. - 4.1.12 Where the Service Provider is a Retirement Scheme Administrator, such administrator shall obtain the written consent of the MFSA before declaring and/or distributing any dividends. - 4.1.13 Where a Standard Licence Condition demands that the Service Provider notifies the MFSA of an event or requests MFSA's consent, such notification or request for consent shall be made to the MFSA formally, by means of a written communication.
-Provided that where a Service Provider is also an Investment Services Licence Holder in terms of the Investment Services Act ("ISA") or a credit institution in terms of the Banking Act ("BA") or a Trustee authorised under the Trusts and Trustees Act ("TTA") or is a company authorised to carry on the business of insurance, as Principal, under the Insurance Business Act ("IBA") and is subject to the same notification or MFSA consent requirements as provided for in this section, such Service

-Provider may satisfy its requirements under the ISA or TTA or IBA, as applicable, and the Act, by means of one and the same notification or request for consent, provided that appropriate reference is made to the fact that such notification or request for consent is in satisfaction of the respective requirements under the ISA or TTA or IBA, as applicable, and the Act.
+- (l) before delegating any of its functions in relation to the Scheme or the Retirement Fund. - 4.1.12 Where a Standard Licence Condition demands that the Service Provider notifies the MFSA of an event or requests MFSA's consent, such notification or request for consent shall be made to the MFSA formally, by means of a written communication.
+Provided that where a Service Provider is also an Investment Services Licence Holder in terms of the Investment Services Act ("ISA") or a credit institution in terms of the Banking Act ("BA") or a Trustee authorised under the Trusts and Trustees Act ("TTA") or is a company authorised to carry on the business of insurance, as Principal, under the Insurance Business Act ("IBA") and is subject to the same notification or MFSA consent requirements as provided for in this section, such Service Provider may satisfy its requirements under the ISA or TTA or IBA, as applicable, and the Act, by means of one and the same notification or request for consent, provided that appropriate reference is made to the fact that such notification or request for consent is in satisfaction of the respective requirements under the ISA or TTA or IBA, as applicable, and the Act.
 The request to notify the MFSA of an event shall not be satisfied merely by the fact that the information which ought to be notified to the MFSA is included in a standard regulatory return.